Southclaws/sampctl/readme.md

 If your current directory has a JSON file named `samp.json`, the values will be used to generate a `server.cfg` file.

-The setting key names are the exact same as [the `server.cfg` settings](http://wiki.sa-mp.com/wiki/Server.cfg) the only difference is how the `gamemode` settings are handled.
+The setting key names are the exact same as [the `server.cfg` settings](http://wiki.sa-mp.com/wiki/Server.cfg) the only difference is how the `gamemodes` settings are handled.

 In `server.cfg` for multiple gamemodes, you have multiple `gamemode#` entries, like: